rpellerin/rpellerin.github.io/content/the-way-i-work.md

 - *1-ON-1*: contains stuff related to my quaterly objectives, the list of engineering roles and associated levels in my company, etc
 - *TO PRESENT*: things I want to present at the next All Hands meetings

-I never bookmark website I visit daily, or frequently.
+I never bookmark websites I visit daily, or frequently.
 Why?
 Because I can at least remember some part of the URL, or the title, and my browser is smart enough to autocomplete it and suggest it automatically.
 For websites I visit many times a day, like the Pull Requests page on Github, or my Twitter feed, I create keyboard shortcuts to access them instantly.
 For instance, Github Pull Requests is `<Super>+G` (G as in Github).

 In the past, I used to have bookmarks for every website.
 It wasn't until recently when I switched to very few bookmarks that I noticed how stressful it was for me to have all these bookmarks being constantly displayed before my eyes.